Filemon “Phil” Carrillo

 By on January 16, 2017

-Filemon “Phil” Carrillo is a business competition litigator.
-Since joining Mulcahy LLP, his practice has focused on litigating state and federal franchise laws, intellectual property rights, unfair competition, business torts, and employment law matters.
+Filemon “Phil” Carrillo litigates state and federal franchise laws, intellectual property rights, unfair competition, and other complex business issues.

 - Dean’s Fellow